cicero78M/CiceroAutoPost/docs/BUSINESS_PROCESS.md

 ## Overview

 SocialToolsApp provides utilities for automating social media activity.
-The application centers on Instagram interactions and incorporates integrations with Twitter and TikTok.
+The application centers on Instagram interactions.
 Key features include:

 - OAuth login for Instagram with an in-app WebView flow.
 - Displaying Instagram profile details and statistics.
-- Fetching and displaying recent Instagram posts via the Instagram Graph API.
+- Fetching and displaying recent Instagram posts using in-app requests.
 - Tools to like, repost, and comment on daily Instagram posts from selected accounts.
 - Background service to run automated posting tasks.
 - Optional premium subscription flow handled through remote API calls.